 May you feel that frontier spirit as you “lap the miles and lick the valleys up . . . ” -Emily Dickenson’s The Railway Train

 IronHorse proceeds directly impact nature preservation and restoration, trail maintenance and enhancements.
 Thank you.

 This is a race.
 For the safety of all involved, no strollers and no dogs please.
-Registrations are final after April 1st - no refunds or race exchanges.
-No club discounts after April 1st.
+Registrations are final after April 1st - no refunds, deferrals or race exchanges.
+No club discounts after April 15th.
 Pacers are welcome, but must be a registered participant.
 Thank you.

-The following apply to both vaccinated and non-vaccinated individuals: A physically distanced race start will occur.
-Masks must be worn by participants from check-in through start to 1/4 mile into the race.
-Masks must also be worn immediately following finish through departure.
-All spectators of racers should be masked.
 Registrants must declare if they wish to use the shuttle or arrive to the starting point by private vehicle (necessary for logistical planning).
+No shuttle option for those registering after April 15th.
 Because the IronHorse Full Marathon takes place in both Minnesota and Iowa, for all races we will follow the governor proclamations of both jurisdictions, using the most stringent safety measures of the two.
 The IronHorse will take place unless a governor or presidential order prohibits, which is beyond the race's control and no refunds will be given.
-Registrants who do not feel comfortable due to current infection rate numbers will not be given a refund, but will have the option to transfer their registration to a virtual race.
-Virtual races are not USATF Certified nor are Boston Qualifying.
-Virtual runners receive a t-shirt only.

 If you have any questions about this race, click the button below.